Nipun Akter: Background

-Akter earned her bachelor's in Computer Science from Moscow State University and she then moved to Los Angeles.
+Akter earned her bachelor's in computer science from Moscow State University and she then moved to Los Angeles.
 She learned Kathak dance in Moscow.

 Career

 Akter debuted in her acting career in 2006.

-Akter acted in the films of West Bengal including Porichoi (2013) with Prosenjit Chatterjee.
+Akter acted in the films of West Bengal, including Porichoi (2013) with Prosenjit Chatterjee.

 In 2017, Akter was elected as an active member of Bangladesh Film Development Corporation.

-Akter has been declared as the newly elected General Secretary of the BFAA on Saturday Feb 5, 2022 while her competitor Zayed Khan disqualified by its appellate board.
-But On 2 March 2022, High court declares Zayed Khan as rightfully-elected general secretary of BFFA.
+Akter has been declared as the newly elected general secretary of the BFAA on Saturday February 5, 2022, while her competitor Zayed Khan disqualified by its appellate board.
+Sheikh Selim lobbied to get her elected Bangladesh Film Artistes Association.
+But on 2 March 2022, High Court declared Zayed Khan as rightfully elected general secretary of BFFA.
 On 21 November 2022, The Appellate Division suspended the High Court verdict.
 As a result of this order, Akter remained as the general secretary of BFAA.

 Personal life

-Until 2006, Akter lived in Los Angeles with her husband and a daughter, Tanisha.
+Until 2006, Akter lived in Los Angeles with her husband, Muhammad Sajjad Hosen Opu and a daughter, Tanisha.